 In order to comfort you day in and day out, and to outlast years of scratching paws, impromptu guests and wine spills, your furniture should be designed to enrich your life—to be sure all that time is well-spent.

-We source the most luxurious, all-natural and durable linens and cottons, we overstuff our cushions with ethically-sourced down feathers, and we handcraft every frame from kiln-dried solid hardwood, to ensure that every piece of our furniture is timeless.
+We source the most luxurious, natural and recycled fabrics, overstuff our cushions with ethically-sourced down feathers and recycled vegan poly, and handcraft every frame from kiln-dried solid hardwood, to ensure that every piece of our furniture is timeless.

 Our goal was to create the best quality furniture money can buy.